 Many successful disruptions started in niches nobody else cared about.
 By the time competitors noticed, it was too late.

-If you decentralized decision-making, are decisions actually faster at the regional level?
+If you decentralised decision-making, are decisions actually faster at the regional level?
 Or did bureaucracy just move?
 That's the measure that matters.

 Building your innovation strategy

 Start by auditing where you are today.
 How much of your innovation spending goes to each type?
 Honestly.
-Most organizations discover they're 85% incremental and 5% everything else.
+Most organisations discover they're 85% incremental and 5% everything else.

 Then build the infrastructure each type needs.
 Incremental needs structured processes.
 Disruptive needs protected teams and budget.
 Modular needs market awareness.
-Organizational needs leadership alignment.
+Organisational needs leadership alignment.

-The organizations that win aren't the ones that pick one type.
+The organisations that win aren't the ones that pick one type.
 They're the ones that do all four, with clarity about which type solves which problem.

 Next steps

 Ready to build a balanced innovation portfolio?
-Start by learning how to prioritize ideas across your organization.
+Start by learning how to prioritise ideas across your organisation.
 Then explore software tools that support different innovation types.
 Finally, set up measurement so you can track what's working.

 If you want to dive deeper into continuous improvement specifically, we've written guides on employee-driven continuous improvement, process improvement ideas, and getting frontline workers to share ideas.